British Rail Class 800

 The Class 800 trains came into service on the Great Western Main Line on 16 October 2017, while the first examples on the East Coast Main Line were put into service on 15 May 2019.
 Early operations have been troubled by fatigue cracking and corrosion on the aluminium vehicle body shells, particularly on the yaw dampers.
-Issues with overheating engines during summer months have also been reported.

-Background and fleet summary
+Background

-As part of the UK Government's Intercity Express Programme (IEP), the Class 800 units were built as partial replacements for the InterCity 125 trains which at the time operated services on the Great Western Main Line and the East Coast Main Line, as well as the InterCity 225 trains which currently operate services on the East Coast Main Line.
+As part of the UK Government's Intercity Express Programme (IEP), the Class 800 units were built as partial replacements for the InterCity 125 trains, which at the time operated services on the Great Western Main Line and the East Coast Main Line, as well as the InterCity 225 trains, which currently operate services on the East Coast Main Line.
 The scheme drew heavily upon the preceding British Rail Class 395 high speed trains produced for Southeastern.
 A total of 80 train sets have been constructed, comprising 36 five-car and 21 nine-car units intended for operation with Great Western Railway (GWR), along with 10 five-car and 13 nine-car with London North Eastern Railway (LNER).

-In March 2016, Virgin Trains East Coast announced that its trains would carry the brand name Azuma, the Japanese word for "East".
+In March 2016, Virgin Trains East Coast announced that its trains would carry the brand name Azuma, a Japanese word for "East".
 During June 2016, GWR announced that its trains would be known as Intercity Express Trains.
 However, due to the early demise of Virgin Trains East Coast, they would not operate the new trains, which entered service with successor London North Eastern Railway.
 Even so, the Azuma brand has been retained by LNER.